willjduncan/weather-dashboard/README.md

 ## Installation

-My repository on GitHub is named Work-Scheduler.
+My repository on GitHub is named weather-dashboard.
 The link to this repository is below.

 [https://github.com/willjduncan/weather-dashboard.git](https://github.com/willjduncan/weather-dashboard.git)